BlockSettle/BlockSettleDB/README.md

 brew install protobuf
 ```

-On Windows dependencies are handled automatically with vcpkg.
+On Windows dependencies are handled automatically with vcpkg.Addtinally a proper development setup would include the following.
+* Install Visual Studio 2019 Community Edition
+* This build was done using windows10 1809 build - activated licence.
+* Only Desktop Development with C++ needs to be installed.
+* Git has to be setup or you can install it with visual studio additional components.
+* Windows 10 SDK at least one version (in our case 10.0.18363.xx)( these numbers can disappear so just for reference if it's a recent enough installation.)
+* Also double check MSVC build tools are installed.

-### ArmoryDB
+### ArmoryDB build instructions for Ubuntu/MacOS

 The following steps will build ArmoryDB: